Last updated on February 28, 2024

 Coming into some stronger commanders, we have Mathas, Fiend Seeker.
 Mathas is a bounty hunter and it’s on the lookout for some high-quality targets.
 It targets an opponent’s creature with a bounty counter each turn, rewarding you and that player’s opponents when that creature dies.

 This commander wants to play a politics game similar to Queen Marchesa, but in my experience, cooperation with it requires a bit more convincing.
 It heavily relies on your opponents’ playing along and killing the bounty targets.
 But they may not be interested in helping your cause and now you’re stuck killing the creature yourself and generating value for your opponents at the same time.

 Mathas has a fun gimmick but overall isn’t as powerful as it appears.

-Kelsien, the Plague is the final new legendary from the Commander 2020 Mardu precon.
+Kelsien, the Plague is the final legendary from the Commander 2020 Mardu precon.
 It uses the experience counter mechanic that was first introduced in Commander 2015.
-For a mere three mana he starts pinging opponent’s creatures to grow stronger each time one dies.
+For a mere three mana it starts pinging opponent’s creatures to grow stronger each time one dies.

 I love a commander with a removal mechanic, and Kelsien requires minimal set up to get going.
 Drop a Basilisk Collar or other deathtouch enabler and watch it headshot anything on the battlefield.
 Getting multiple activations to kill again each turn is crucial, so I recommend Thousand-Year Elixir, Illusionist's Bracers, or Battlemage's Bracers.
 Give Kelsien Scythe of the Wretched and you’re really off to the races!